 People can’t help but label other people.
 Our fundamental labels of “friend” or “foe” are essential to basic survival, and the rest lead on from there.
 Subconsiously, we are asking ourselves “is this person going to hurt me?” or “is this person someone I want to become acquainted with?” or “is this person a potential partner?”
-In order to answer these questions, and calculate the potential threat-levels posed by other people (on all kinds of levels), we first work out how well they match with us: we look at their education, the way they speak, their ages, their clothes, their jobs, their interests, etc. And we label them in our minds.
-Ask anyone to describe the person sitting next to him, and he’ll say something like, “she’s thirty-something, brown hair, well dressed, middle manager…” or whatever.
-He can’t describe her (to himself or to other people) in any other way.
-He has to use labels.
+In order to answer these questions, and calculate the potential threat-levels posed by other people (on all kinds of levels), we first work out how well they match with us: we look at their appearance, education, the way they speak, age, clothes, jobs, their interests, etc. And we label them in our minds.
+Ask anyone to describe the person sitting next to them, and s/he’ll say something like, “she’s thirty-something, brown hair, well dressed, middle manager…” or whatever.
+S/he can’t describe her in any other way.
+S/he has to use labels.

-So, having said all that, some people worry that I allow myself to be defined by the “autistic label”.
-On the basis that I’ll never stop people sticking labels on me, I much prefer to be called “autistic” than all the other descriptives I’ve had stuck on me over the years.
+So, having said all that, some people worry that I allow myself to be defined by the “autistic label”, but on the basis that I’ll never stop people sticking labels on me, I much prefer to be called “autistic” than all the other (mostly erroneous) descriptives I’ve had stuck on me over the years.

 So, there’s nothing wrong with labels, but there’s a awful lot wrong with the wrong labels.